 Hong Kong covers quite a large area.
 And yet, getting around the city is easy and enjoyable, due to its highly developed, affordable, efficient and convenient public transport system.

 The city has two ultra-modern rail systems.
 The MTR (Mass Transit Railway) is the city's underground train system, comprising four lines serving all the main urban districts.
 The system is easy to use (all signs are in English), clean, air-conditioned and safe.
 It operates from 6 a.m. to 1 a.m.
-The KCR (Kowloon-Canton Railway) is Hong Kong's main overground rail system, serving suburban destinations as well as more distant points in mainland China.
+The KCR (Kowloon-Canton Railway) is Hong Kong's main suburban rail system, also serving more distant points in mainland China.

-Useful tip: The prepaid and reloadable Octopus Card can be used for travel on all modes of transport in the territory, including railways, trams, ferries, buses and coaches.
-Before you leave Hong Kong, you can cash in your Octopus Card and receive your remaining balance minus a processing fee of HKD 9, for cards returned within three months of purchase.
-The initial stored value for adults is HKD 100 and there is a refundable deposit of HKD 50.
+Useful tip: the prepaid and reloadable Octopus Card can be used for travel on all modes of transport in the territory.
+Before you leave Hong Kong, you can cash in your Octopus Card and receive your remaining balance.
+The initial stored value for adults is HKD 55.

 In contrast to many other cities, taxis are not expensive in Hong Kong.
 A colour-coding system is used to distinguish taxis serving different areas and destinations: